5th Infantry Brigade (New Zealand): Crete

 The 5th Brigade, the first of the New Zealand elements to arrive, disembarked on Crete on 25 April 1941 and Hargest was instructed to take over the defences to the west of the main town, Chania.
 By this time, what was left of 21st Battalion had rejoined the brigade.
 It was expected that Crete would be attacked by airborne troops as well as forces delivered by sea and Freyberg took command of Allied forces on the island.
 His garrison included the 4th and 5th Brigades of his own division, five Australian infantry battalions, a British brigade, a Royal Marine defence force, and a largely untrained Greek division.

 Defence of Crete's Maleme airfield was assigned to the 5th Brigade, which was ordered to hold it at all cost.
 The 22nd Battalion was sited on Point 107, a hill overlooking the airfield.
 The other two battalions were positioned to the east, with the 21st Battalion initially tasked with a counterattack role, but this was transferred to the 23rd Battalion, which was in better condition after the fighting in Greece.
 Hargest's headquarters was to the rear at Platanias, some 7 km from the airfield, with the 28th Battalion nearby as the brigade reserve.

+On 19th May GHO in Cairo warned Freyberg that the Germans were coming the next day, and the whole garrison was put on high alert.
+22nd Battalion was subjected to a heavy Luftwaffe raid which wounded the Commander Lieutenant Colonel Lesie Andrew, a veteran of the World War I, said it was worse than the artillery bombardments of Passcendale and the Somme, then at 7:00 am one company of glider troops from I/LLSR landed on the southern slope of Hill 107 and was shot to pieces, while the other company glided in along the Tavronitis river bed and captured the bridge and attacked the Western perimeter of Maleme Airfield held by company D and C of 22nd Battalion, Andrew held on until nightfall when the signal wires were cut to his command bunker on Hill 107, Andrew thought this was a signal that Company C and D were overrun, so withdrew at 9:00 pm after sending out runners with orders to retreat, the other 2 companies withdrew in the morning at 4:50 am after they found themselves all along at Maleme airfield then the next morning the surprised Fallshrimjager occupied Maleme airfield and soon after reinforcements of Alpinejagers were flown in, which turned the tide in the Axis favour.

+Lieutenant Colonel Andrew has been criticised by many including in the Official History of New Zealand in the Second World War 1939–45, edited by Brigadier Kippenberger, who suggested Andrew should have fought to the last man defending hill 107.